Little Gray Woodpecker

 Interesting Facts About the Little Gray Woodpecker

-- 1The Little Gray Woodpecker can peck up to 20 times per second, an impressive feat for such a small bird.
+• 1The Little Gray Woodpecker can drum up to 20 times per second, producing a sound audible from great distances.

 Little Gray Woodpecker Conservation Status